-Selling, general and administrative (SG&A) expenses for the second quarter of 2005 have decreased compared to the same period in 2004, reflecting the benefits from restructuring programs and the lower costs due to the exiting of businesses including lower research and development costs.
-SG&A expenses were essentially flat compared to the first quarter of 2005.
+SG&A expenses for the third quarter of 2005 have decreased compared to the same period in 2004, reflecting the benefits from restructuring programs and the lower costs due to the exiting of businesses, offset in part by the option exchange costs.
+SG&A expenses decreased from the second quarter of 2005, reflecting lower expenses which offset the costs of the option exchange program.

 In January 2005, we announced additional restructuring plans to further improve capacity utilization and accelerate margin improvements in response to moderating end markets.
-We expect to incur restructuring charges in the range of \$225 million to \$275 million through the first quarter of 2006.
+We expect to incur restructuring charges in the range of \$225 million to \$275 million through to 2006.
 The restructuring will include facility closures and a 10% to 15% reduction in our global workforce, primarily targeting our higher-cost geographies where end-market demand has not recovered to the levels management requires to achieve sustainable profitability.
-We recorded \$63.9 million in restructuring charges in the first half of 2005, primarily in the Americas and Europe, relating to the announced restructuring plans.
+We recorded \$104.8 million in restructuring charges in the first nine months of 2005, primarily in the Americas and Europe, relating to the announced restructuring plans.

 In the fourth quarter of 2004, we recorded charges of \$116.8 million to reflect the estimated remaining recoverable amounts of accounts and notes receivables and charges of \$44.6 million for inventory and non-cancelable purchase orders, for one customer.
-As a result of events in the current quarter, we recorded a recovery of \$13.8 million to reflect the estimated amounts recoverable from that customer.
+As a result of events in the second quarter of 2005, we recorded a recovery of \$13.8 million in the second quarter to reflect the estimated amounts recoverable from that customer.
+No changes were recorded in the third quarter.